chrisgrieser/dotfiles-old/.config/karabiner/README.md

 - `fn + z`[^1] → `Z`oom
 - `fn + k` → `K`arabiner Elements
 - `fn + a` → `A`lfred Preferences
+- `fn + i` → `I`noreader
 - `fn + shift + k` → `K`arabiner Event Viewer

-Since pressing `fn` interferes with the built-in macOS emoji insertion key, you will have to disable it (`System Preferences → Keyboard → "Press 🌐 to" → "Do Nothing"`) .
-If you still want to use the `fn` key.
+Since pressing `fn` interferes with the built-in macOS emoji insertion key, it needs to be disabled (`System Preferences → Keyboard → "Press 🌐 to" → "Do Nothing"`) .

-`fn` pressed alone opens the emoji insertion modal (optional)
+If you still want to use the `fn` key to open the emoji insertion modal, you can simply activate the second rule which does exactly that when `fn` is pressed alone.

 ```text
 karabiner://karabiner/assets/complex_modifications/import?url=https://raw.githubusercontent.com/chrisgrieser/dotfiles/main/.config/karabiner/assets/complex_modifications/fn-launcher.json